magento/magento2-functional-testing-framework/docs/test-prep.md

 The `unique="suffix"` attribute appends a random numeric string to the end of the actual data string.
 This ensures that unique values are used for each test run.

+XXXX for difficult data needs, see https://devdocs.magento.com/mftf/docs/data.html

 ## Convert actions to action groups

 Action groups are sets of steps that are run together.
-Action groups are designed to break up many individual steps into logical groups.
+Action groups are designed to break up multiple individual steps into logical groups.
 For example: Logging into the admin panel requires ensuring the login form exists, filling in 2 form fields and clicking the Submit button.
 These can be bundled into a single, reusable "Admin Login" action group that can be applied to any other test.
 This leverages existing code and prevents duplication of effort.
-We recommend that all steps be within an action group.
+We recommend that all steps in a test be within an action group.

+Using action groups can be very useful when testing extensions.
+Extending the example above, assume the first extension adds a new field to the admin login, a Captcha for example.
+The second extension we are testing needs to login AND get past the Captcha.

+1. The admin login is encapsulated in an action group.
+2. The Captcha extension properly extends the `admin login` capture group using the `merge` functionality.
+3. Now the second extension can call the `admin login` action group and because of the `merge`, it will automatically include the Captcha field.

+In this case, the action group is both reusable and extensible!

 We further abstract the test by putting these action groups in their own file: ['app/code/Magento/Catalog/Test/Mftf/ActionGroup/AdminProductActionGroup.xml'](https://raw.githubusercontent.com/magento-pangolin/magento2/e5671d84aa63cad772fbba757005b3d89ddb79d9/app/code/Magento/Catalog/Test/Mftf/ActionGroup/AdminProductActionGroup.xml)